putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 <p>&nbsp;</p>

-**The trip through** the forest moon proved far more arduous then it had first seemed.
+**The trip through** the forest moon proved far more arduous than it had first seemed.

 As promised, the scanner mapped the terrain and surroundings with uncanny accuracy.
 This was a big help in unfamiliar territory, the squad leader found.
 And this was as unfamiliar as any he’d experienced.
 Even with the maps, the terrain was rough, littered with fallen logs and tree limbs.
 Giant ferns and other plants provided obstacles at every turn.
 Even a boulder had to be traversed now and then.